Tao Lin: Eeeee Eee Eeee and Bed (2007)

 In May 2007 Lin's first novel, Eeeee Eee Eeee, and first story collection, Bed, were published simultaneously.
 Of the stories, Jennifer Bassett wrote in KGB Lit Journal, "In structure and tone, they have the feel of early Lorrie Moore and Deborah Eisenberg.
 Like Moore's characters, there are a lot of plays on language and within each story, a return to the same images or ideas—or jokes.
 And like Moore, most of these characters live in New York, are unemployed or recently employed, and are originally from somewhere more provincial (Florida in Lin's case, Wisconsin in Moore's).
 However, Lin knows to dig a little deeper into his characters—something we see in Moore's later stories, but less so in her early ones."
+Reviewing Eeeee Eee Eeee for the Prague Literary Review, Travis Jeppesen praised the musicality of Lin's language, comparing it to the work of Stephen Dixon and Gertrude Stein.

 The books were ignored by most mainstream media but have since been referenced in The Independent (which called Eeeee Eee Eeee "a wonderfully deadpan joke") and The New York Times, which called Lin a "deadpan literary trickster" in reference to Eeeee Eee Eeee.

 cognitive-behavioral therapy (2008)

 In May 2008 Lin's second poetry collection, cognitive-behavioral therapy was published.
 The poem "room night" from this collection was anthologized in Wave Books' State of the Union.
-A French translation was published by Au Diable Vauvert in 2012.